 As we look ahead, we've needed greater endurance than other nations in the return to normalcy.
-With strengthening commodity prices, the reopening of some global markets and increasing inflationary pressures, the investing landscape looks a lot different than just one year ago.
+With strengthening commodity prices, the reopening of some global markets, and increasing inflationary pressures, the investing landscape looks a lot different than just one year ago.
 Considerations of risk, value, quality, diversification, tax and personal objectives continue to be as important today as ever.
 The changing times are precisely when trusted advisors can provide thoughtful evaluation and scrutiny in investment choices.
 And, for investors, remembering the elements of risk control - that balance risk and return - can go a long way in helping to achieve our financial goals.

-$1. en. wikipedia.org/wiki/Doge(meme); 2. markets. businessinsider.com/currencies/news/dogecoin-price-rally-eclipses-xrp-4th-largest-crypto-doge-2021-5-1030391242; 3. sec.gov/oiea/investor-alerts-and-bulletins/celebrity-involvement-spacs-investor-alert and the second content of the s$
+$1. \ en. wikipedia. org/wiki/Doge\(meme); \ 2. \ markets. business insider. com/currencies/news/dogecoin-price-rally-eclipses-xrp-4th-largest-crypto-doge-2021-5-1030391242; \ 3. \ sec.. gov/oiea/investor-alerts-and-bulletins/celebrity-involvement-spacs-investor-alert \ description of the property of$